cressie176/blog/_posts/2024-04-17-prisma-and-the-naivety-of-crowds.md

 </tbody>
 </table>

 Candidate A was rejected due to showstopping issues.
-Screening criteria that is hard to measure (e.g. Performance) should be evaluated last, to avoid wasting time for candidates that fail other criteria.
+Screening criteria that is hard to measure (e.g. Performance) should be evaluated last, to avoid wasting time.

 ### Ranking Example
 <table>